As a freshman at Oberlin College, I lived in Room 327 of Burton Hall,

 somewhere else.
 He did accompany me to tour the WOBC studios.

 I was also

 uncomfortable in the boisterous atmosphere of a men's dorm.

 customarily held "open houses" in the fall, welcoming

 visits from other students (especially those of the opposite

 sex).
-Here's an advertisement of such an event at Harkness, a
+Here's an advertisement of such an event the next year at

 For our open house

 In one room, there would be some sort of Halloween theme, with

 appropriately enough, in the form of a fake 60-second radio commercial.